-Alley gating is a crime prevention method that directly tackles burglar, fly-tipping and anti-social behaviour by restricting access to the rear of terraced houses.
+Alley gating is a situational crime prevention tool that may be used to reduce burglary, fly-tipping and anti-social behaviour by restricting access to the rear of terraced houses.

-Lockable metal gates are erected at strategic points, allowing unrestricted access to the residents while keeping out those individuals who are seeking to commit a crime or engage in anti-social behaviour.
+Lockable metal gates and fencing are erected at strategic points, allowing unrestricted access to the residents while keeping out those individuals who are seeking to commit a crime or engage in anti-social behaviour.

-Gating orders restrict access to public rights of way to assist in the reduction of crime or anti-social behaviour.
+Gating orders were used to restrict access to public rights of way to assist in the reduction of crime or anti-social behaviour within a designated area.

 Why use alley gates?

-- Alley gates deter other forms of nuisance (e.g. vandalism, drug dealing, dog fouling)
+- Alley gates help to reduce other forms of nuisance (e.g. fly-tipping, vandalism, drug dealing, dog fouling)

 Who looks after them?